Shniks/rails_engine/readme/endpoints.md

-# RAILS ENGINE - Endpoints
+# Rails Engine - Endpoints

 NOTES:
   * All endpoints are prefixed with `/api/v1`